ascillitoe/minimal-mistakes/_posts/2020-04-09-Uncertainty-quantification-for-computational-simulations.md

 mybasis = Basis('tensor-grid')
 mypoly = Poly(parameters=[s1,s2], basis=mybasis, method='numerical-integration')
 ```
 This time running `set_model` is a little more involved, since our model is a CFD simulation instead of a simple polynomial function.
-We first ask Effective Quadratures for the quadrature points, and save them to disk.
+We first ask *equadratures* for the quadrature points, and save them to disk.

 ```python
 pts = mypoly.get_points()